Personal Small Business Corporate & Institutional About Us

 On June 17, 2020, the SBA published updated forgiveness forms aligned with the PPP Flexibility Act.
-To ensure consistency and clarity for our clients, we will not be accepting applications based on the previous SBA forgiveness application form.
+To ensure consistency and clarity for our clients.
+We will only be accepting applications based on the newest form published by the SBA.
 You can reference the revised SBA Loan Forgiveness Application and Instructions and the new SBA Loan Forgiveness Form EZ and Instructions on the Treasury site.

 If you used PPP loan proceeds for qualified expenses, PPP loans are eligible for forgiveness up to 100% of the loan amount.

 PPP borrowers are responsible for understanding the SBA’s rules.
 We are providing this information based on the text of current laws and regulations, and guidance from the SBA (and other regulatory authorities).
 The information that we have provided is subject to modification based on any future rules or guidance issued by the SBA or other relevant regulatory authorities, as well as any new U.S. federal government laws, regulations, or programs.

 The following expenses are eligible for forgiveness: